The Comprehensive Mahogany Fern Care Guide You Need for 2022

 Light and humidity

-Ferns looooooove high humidity and to be kept in moist – not soggy – soil.
+A well-known fact in fern care is that ferns looooooove high humidity and to be kept in moist – not soggy – soil.
 Don’t let it dry out between waterings or it will start crisping at the edges!
-They also like bright, indirect light, though they are able to adapt to lower light.
+Mahogany Ferns also like bright, indirect light, though they are able to adapt to lower light.
 Too much light will burn their delicate fronds.

-Dilute one teaspoon of plant food in one liter of water and use in your normal watering routine every two weeks.
-The benefits of using the Tres 20 formula include healthy roots, strong growth, no risk of burning your plant, and optimal nutrition to avoid brown spots or yellowing.
+Dilute one teaspoon of plant food in one liter of water and use it in your normal watering routine every two weeks.
+The benefits of using the Tres 20 formula in your Mahogany Fern care plan include healthy roots, strong growth, no risk of burning your plant, and optimal nutrition to avoid brown spots or yellowing.

 Remember: Mahogany Ferns need additional humidity, so you may even wish to add a tray with pebbles and water underneath it to keep it happy.
 The best part?
 These gorgeous plants are non-toxic AND pet-friendly!

 Be sure to follow us on Instagram at @cellardplants for more plant care tips & tricks!
-And don’t forget to post pics of your new plant babes with #CellarDoorPlants so we can share them.
+Don’t forget to post pics of your new plant babes with the hashtag #CellarDoorPlants so we can share them!